FrankYesid/DynamicAnalysis/README.md

  - /Group-level   	- functions of the estimators by groups.

 # References:
--- general, overview
+-- general, overview<br>

-# Add necessary tools to load and organize EEG data.<br>
+Add necessary tools to load and organize EEG data.<br>
 - Biosig and EEGLAB.